jendave/augmented-reality-foundry/README.md

 * System-neutral

 # Module Installation
-To install the module, click on `Install Module` and search for `augmented` in the `Add-On Modules` tab of Foundry.
+To install the module, click on `Install Module` and search for `augmented` in the `Add-On Modules` tab of the Foundry VTT game setup screen.
 Then click on `Install`.

 Or use this URL and click on `Install`: